vonsbuffet/vousbuffet/README.md

 # Look Around

 Start by exploring the header files of each ViB.
-(VBC'c is the most complicated because it ties everything together.
+(VBC'c are most rich, and tie everything together.
 Try starting with a ViB in the Cpu directory?)

-(Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) You will see a class (the "ViB") and each class declares the 4 functions, where member vairables are assigned.
+(Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce)
+</br>You will see a class (the "ViB")
+</br>and each class declares the 4 functions, where member variables are assigned.

 The Source files define the 4 functions for the class.